ixkaito/css-grid-mondrian/README.md

 # CSS Grid Mondrian

-Using CSS Grid only to copy Piet Mondrian's artworks.
+Using only CSS Grid to reproduce Piet Mondrian's artworks.